-Set up culture after receiving the ordering:
+Set up culture after receiving the order:

-- 1. Prepare a poly-L-lysine coated flask (2 μ g/cm2, T-75 flask is recommended).
-Add 10 ml of sterile water to a T-75 flask and then add 15 μ l of poly-L-lysine stock solution (10 mg/ml, ScienCell cat. no. 0413).
-Leave the flask in incubator overnight (minimum one hour at 37°C incubator). - 2.
+- 1. Prepare a poly-L-lysine coated flask (2 μ g/cm2, T-75 flask is recommended) and leave the flask in incubator overnight (minimum one hour at 37°C incubator). - 2.
 Prepare complete medium: decontaminate the external surfaces of medium and medium supplements with 70% ethanol and transfer them to sterile field.
 Aseptically open each supplement tube and add them to the basal medium with a pipette.
 Rinse each tube with medium to recover the entire volume. - 3.
 Rinse the poly-L-lysine coated flask with sterile water twice and add 20 ml of complete medium to the flask.
 Leave the flask in the hood and go to thaw the cells. - 4.
 Place the vial in a 37°C waterbath, hold and rotate the vial gently until the contents are completely thawed.
 Remove the vial from the waterbath immediately, wipe it dry, rinse the vial with 70% ethanol and transfer it to a sterile field.
 Remove the cap, being careful not to touch the interior threads with fingers.
-Using a 1 ml eppendorf pipette gently resuspend the contents of the vial. - 5.
+Using 1 ml eppendorf pipette gently resuspend the contents of the vial. - 5.
 Dispense the contents of the vial into the equilibrated, poly-L-lysine coated culture vessels.
 A seeding density of 5,000 cells/cm2 is recommended.
 Note: Dilution and centrifugation of cells after thawing are not recommended since these actions are more harmful to the cells than the effect of DMSO residue in the culture.
-It is also important that astrocytes are plated in poly-L-lysine coated flask that promotes cell attachment and growth. - 6.
-Replace the cap or cover, and gently rock the vessel to distribute the cells evenly.
-Loosen cap if necessary to permit gas exchange. - 7.
+It is also important that cells are plated in poly-L-lysine coated culture vessels that promote Schwann cell attachment. - 6.
+Replace the cap or cover of flask, and gently rock the vessel to distribute the cells evenly.
+Loosen caps if necessary to permit gas exchange. - 7.
 Return the culture vessels to the incubator. - 8.
 For best result, do not disturb the culture for at least 16 hours after the culture has been initiated.
 Change the growth medium the next day to remove the residual DMSO and unattached cells, then every other day thereafter.
+A healthy culture will display fibroblast-like morphology, usually in a scattered single cells rather than a homogeneous bundle or sheet of cells; and the cell number will be doubled after two to three days in culture.